 DEVIL

 Joe will be fine.
 Or he won’t be fine.
 Either way, you sadden me.
+Joe reaches upward.
+The play holds promise.
+You said so, yourself.
 Joe reaches upward and you say: “Too high!”
 What kind of a father are you?

 GEORGE